ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 ```
 ![CDF 10^-5 - 10^5](https://github.com/user-attachments/assets/a158ae18-7eee-413f-a08e-d886fe1816f4)

+The Kolmogorov-Smirnov (K-S) test is a non-parametric test that compares two samples to see if they come from the same distribution.
+It's useful in this case because it doesn't assume any specific distribution of the data and is sensitive to differences in both location and shape of the empirical cumulative distribution functions of the two samples analyzed.
+The K-S test returns a D statistic and a p-value.
+The D statistic represents the maximum difference between the two cumulative distributions, and the p-value tells us the probability of observing the data assuming the null hypothesis (i.e. that the samples are from the same distribution) is true.

+- **K-S statistic (D)**: The greater this value (closer to 1.0), the larger the maximum difference between the CDFs, suggesting a greater discrepancy between the two groups.
+The lower this value (closer to 0.0), the more the distributions of the two samples are similar or the same.
+- **p-value**: A small p-value (typically ≤ 0.05) suggests that the samples come from different distributions.
+If this value is less than or equal to 0.05, the difference in distributions is considered statistically significant, meaning it's unlikely the difference is due to random chance.

+If we take a look at the entire distribution of slots which had max bids (i.e. an offer was received by at least one MEV relayer), **we see no evidence that RP gets better or worse bids vs non-RP validators**.

 #### MEV Bid Consistency Check: - Cohort Breakdown Conclusion
 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_maxbids_comptable.py)
-If we break this analysis down to specific maximum bid ranges, we do see discrepancies between the RP and non-RP cohorts, specifically in very low and very high maximum bid ranges (where RP data becomes scarce).
+If we break this analysis down to specific maximum bid ranges, we do see discrepancies between the RP and non-RP cohorts, specifically in very high maximum bid ranges (where RP data becomes scarce).
+It is worth mentioning that the p-value test on the total dataset yields a p-value below the conventional ≤ 0.05 threshold.
+However, the corresponding K-S statistic is extremely small (~0.004), indicating that the difference, while statistically significant due to the large dataset size, is negligible in practical terms.
+Range-wise analysis shows no significant differences in most ranges.
 For the purpose of this document we will treat both datasets as similar (i.e. both RP and non-RP cohorts have the same "luck" when it comes to receiving maximum bids from Rocketpool-approved relays).

 ```
 Step 1: Full dataset created: 4697000 rows, 28 columns